G M Moore, Burnley College, University of Melbourne, 500 Yarra Boulevard, RICHMOND, 3121

 - These already stressed trees further deplete their carbohydrate reserves and so root growth ceases, water uptake even when water is abundant is reduced and metabolic processes such as photosynthesis and respiration are adversely affected

-- The diminished mycorrhizal fungal populations associated with the trees again rendered them susceptible to pathogen and other fungal attack due to the reduced defensive role played by the mycorrhizal partners
+- The diminished mycorrhizal fungal populations associated with the trees again rendered them susceptible to pathogen and other fungal attacks due to the reduced defensive role played by the mycorrhizal partners

-- Trees then die from fungal diseases, and other pest attack
+- Trees then die from fungal diseases and other pest attacks

-Under the climate change predictions for south eastern Australia, there is likely to be a general decline in rainfall (usually estimated at 10-15%), but the rainfall is more likely to be over late Spring and Summer.
-This means that the effective precipitation is likely to be less then the raw rainfall figure might suggest due to the higher rates of evaporation.
+Under the climate change predictions for southeastern Australia, there is likely to be a general decline in rainfall (usually estimated at 10-15%), but the rainfall is more likely to be over late Spring and Summer.
+This means that the effective precipitation is likely to be less than the raw rainfall figure might suggest due to the higher rates of evaporation.
 While La Nina events will still occur, it is also likely that southeastern Australia will experience more droughts and prolonged dry periods.